 Scientists have been working on this very hard for quite some time now.
 Recent research has so far proved that sewage can be effectively turned into electrical power and transportation fuel.
-Use of fuel cells is that promising new energy technology being researched on.
-The microbial fuel cell uses a chemical reaction happening inside bacteria as the source of its electrons, that means there is a fuel cell powering the electric grid, and bacteria is powering the fuel cell that powers the electric grid.
+The use of fuel cells is that promising new energy technology being researched.
+The microbial fuel cell uses a chemical reaction happening inside bacteria as the source of its electrons, which means there is a fuel cell powering the electric grid, and bacteria are powering the fuel cell that powers the electric grid.

 Wang has been working for over two years, on an MFC of his own, conducting experiments every day.
 He believes “it created a personal connection to the topic, something the judges must have noticed, important is I could create a working fuel cell, I spent hours and days, designing and maintaining it.
 I think that really showed in my writing”.
 “There’s loads of potential here,” further says Wang.